Toddler Drinks — What Does the Research Say About These Products?

 What are toddler drinks?

 Toddler drinks — also referred to as toddler milks or toddler nutrition drinks — are powdered products that are usually sold by baby formula companies.
-Toddler milks are marketed specifically for children ages 12 to 36 months who are transitioning from breast (chest) or formula feeding to solid foods.
+Toddler milks are marketed specifically for children ages 12 to 36 months who are transitioning from breast/chest or formula feeding to solid foods.

 Like the baby formula they’re supposed to help children transition away from, toddler milks tend to be quite pricey.

-So, if that’s what toddler drinks are, what aren’t they?
+If that’s what toddler drinks are, what aren’t they?

-Is there any evidence that toddler drinks help children transition from breast (chest) milk or infant formula to solid foods?
+Is there any evidence that toddler drinks help children transition from breast milk or infant formula to solid foods?

 Hyland doesn’t pull any punches when it comes to the science around toddler nutrition drinks.
 “There is no literature to support the claim that toddler milks are necessary or warranted for a developmentally neurotypical child,” she states.